 Ethereum 2.0 (Serenity)

-To improve the scalability issue, Buterin believes that Blockchains, other distributed ledgers or any digital system...
-More need to evolve away from the idea that every computer is required to verify every transaction (Proof of work is a consensus model in blockchain technology ...
-More) and towards networks where every computer on average verifies only a small portion of transactions (The proof of stake consensus model was proposed in 2012 in r...
+To improve the scalability issue, Buterin believed that networks needed to evolve away from the idea that every computer is required to verify every transaction (Proof of Work (Pow) is a consensus model in blockchain techn...
+More) and towards networks where every computer on average verifies only a small portion of transactions (The Proof of Stake (PoS) consensus model was proposed in 201...
 More).

-In order to resolve these key issues around scalability and performance, Ethereum developers have introduced a roadmap on Github to what they call Ethereum 2.0.
-Rather than trying to build these upgrades directly onto the main blockchain and causing a hard fork, Ethereum 2.0 plans to build out a separate platform from the main chain that will eventually replace the old chain in the future.
+In order to resolve these key issues around scalability and performance, Ethereum developers have introduced on Github what is sometimes known as Ethereum 2.0.
+Rather than trying to build these upgrades directly onto the main blockchain and causing a hard fork, Ethereum 2.0 was designed to build out a separate platform from the main chain that eventually replaced the old chain.
 Over time all decentralized application (DApps) on the legacy Ethereum blockchain would be expected to migrate to the new chain.

-Ethereum 2.0 is meant to help Ethereum scale, and it has two major goals:
+The upgrade to Ethereum 2.0 was meant to help Ethereum scale, and had two major goals:

-- Introduce a proof-of-stake Consensus is a mechanism, usually used by most nodes on the ...
-More mechanism, which will eliminate the need for expensive proof-of-work mining.
+- Introduce a proof-of-stake Consensus is a mechanism to achieve the necessary agreement ...
+More mechanism, which eliminated the need for expensive proof-of-work mining.

-- Introduce sharding, which will improve the speed and throughput of ETH transactions.
+- Introduce sharding, which improved the speed and throughput of ETH transactions.